 We often use excuses to prevent us from getting rid of clutter.
 Thoughts such as “it was a good deal”, “I used it before”, “it was a gift”, “it was free”, “it was sent to me” (such as an email promotion), “I’d feel guilty if I got rid of it” (in the case of an item that you had spent too much money on in the first place), or “I feel obligated to keep it” (such as an inherited item) give us reasons to hang on to clutter and only create barriers between us and the organized life that we want.
 “I will use it someday” and “I might need it someday” are two excuses that almost never ring true.
 If you never needed it before, you will likely never need it again.

-Check out my book Decluttering Your Home: Tips, Techniques & Trade Secrets for help with learning to conquer clutter.
+Check out my book Decluttering Your Home: Tips, Techniques & Trade Secrets (available in 12 languages) for help with learning to conquer clutter.
 Clutter can be identified as unused, unloved, unwanted, or unfinished.
 Reference the book’s flowchart when trying to make a decision on any particular item and ask yourself if the item falls into any of the above categories.
 If the answer is “yes”‘, it is clutter.

 When decluttering, use the following questions to determine whether or not you should keep an item: